 - Don’t forget – 12” is the minimum level!
 Building codes in our area say attic levels could be up to R-60, which is approximately 17” of insulation!

 Adding insulation to your attic will increase comfort and reduce your energy bills.
 Have other questions about energy efficiency?
-Call us – we’re happy to help!
+Contact us – we’re happy to help!